-Mr. Zukerman has been awarded the Medal of Arts and the Isaac Stern Award for Artistic Excellence, and he was appointed as the Rolex Mentor and Protégé Arts Initiative’s first instrumentalist mentor in the music discipline.
-For his extensive discography of more than 100 titles, he has earned twenty-one Grammy nominations and two Grammy awards.
-This season sees the release of a recording of Brahms’s Symphony No. 4 and Double Concerto with the National Arts Centre Orchestra and Amanda Forsyth, recorded in live performances at Ottawa’s Southam Hall.
-He made his San Francisco Symphony debut in 1969 as a violinist and as a conductor in 1978.
+Mr. Zukerman has been awarded the Medal of Arts and the Isaac Stern Award for Artistic Excellence, and was appointed as the Rolex Mentor and Protégé Arts Initiative’s first instrumentalist mentor in the music discipline.
+His discography of more than 100 titles has earned twenty-one Grammy nominations and two Grammy awards.
+His complete recordings for Deutsche Grammophon and Philips were released in July 2016, in a twenty-two-disc set spanning Baroque, Classical, and Romantic concertos and chamber music.
+Recent releases include Baroque Treasury with the National Arts Centre Orchestra, cellist Amanda Forsyth, and oboist Charles Hamann in works by Handel, Bach, Vivaldi, Telemann, and Tartini; Brahms’s Symphony No. 4 and Double Concerto with the National Arts Centre Orchestra and Ms. Forsyth, recorded in live performances at Ottawa’s Southam Hall; and a critically-acclaimed album of works by Elgar and Vaughan Williams with the Royal Philharmonic Orchestra.